yanghengtang/tp/docs/UserGuide.md

 *  `edit_d 1 n\Joe Ng ic\T0212385J` Edits the name and NRIC of the 1st doctor to be `Joe Ng` and `T0212385J` respectively.

 Sample Usage:
-1. Assuming you want to edit the 4th Doctor changing his phone from "T0212384J" to "T0212385J".
+1. Assuming you want to edit the 4th doctor changing his NRIC from "T0212384J" to "T0212385J".

 2. Enter the following command:
 ```